Written byJenny Zeng

 The unveiling of the M1 chip probably indicates the end of the Intel-based MacBooks in some depth.
 Therefore, many users ordered the new M1 Mac mini, MacBook Air, and MacBook Pro.
-But some are experiencing a server Samsung external SSD issue - the Samsung portable SSD seems to be not working on an M1 Mac.
+But some are experiencing a server Samsung external hard drive issue - the Samsung portable hard drive seems to be not working on an M1 Mac.
 And some even find that the 'Disk Not Ejected Properly' notification keeps popping up on Mac while the Samsung external hard drive connects to the Mac well.

 Specifically, users are also reporting those issues:

 - Samsung T5 Portable SSD doesn't work on the new M1 MacBook

 - MacBook Pro M1with Big Sur doesn't recognize the T7 SSD